November 25, 2025

 Grassmann considered the set E of points in a space of any (finite) dimension.
 The Grassmann algebra of E, \mathcal{G}(E), is the algebra generated by the points in E over the real numbers \mathbf{R} with the axiom PQ = 0 if and only if P = Q. More precisely, the Grassmann algebra is the quotient algebra \mathcal{G}(E) = \operatorname{Alg}(E)/\operatorname{Alg}(\{PP\mid P\in E\}).

 Note that we do not require xy = yx.
+The associativity of multliplication allows us to write xyz unambiguously.

 Exercise.
 Show if x\in\operatorname{Alg}(\{PP\mid P\in E\}) and y\in\operatorname{Alg}(S) then xy and yx are in Alg(\{PP\mid P\in E\}).

-This shows \operatorname{Alg}(\{PP\mid P\in E\}) is an ideal of \operatorname{Alg}(S) so the quotient space is well defined.
+This shows \operatorname{Alg}(\{PP\mid P\in E\}) is a two-sided ideal of \operatorname{Alg}(S) so the quotient space \mathcal{G}(E) is well defined.

 Exercise.
 Prove PQ = -QP for P,Q\in E.